Bolexzy/simple_shell/README.md

 ```
 ### Command Execution 🔫

 After receiving a command, lsh tokenizes it into words using `" "` as a delimiter.
-The first word is considered the command and all remaining words are considered arguments to that command. sodash then proceeds with the following actions:
+The first word is considered the command and all remaining words are considered arguments to that command. **lsh** then proceeds with the following actions:

 If the first character of the command is neither a slash (`\`) nor dot (`.`), the shell searches for it in the list of shell builtins.
 If there exists a builtin by that name, the builtin is invoked.
-If the first character of the command is none of a slash (`\`), dot (`.`), nor builtin, sodash searches each element of the PATH environmental variable for a directory containing an executable file by that name.
+If the first character of the command is none of a slash (`\`), dot (`.`), nor builtin, **lsh** searches each element of the PATH environmental variable for a directory containing an executable file by that name.
 If the first character of the command is a slash (`\`) or dot (`.`) or either of the above searches was successful, the shell executes the named program with any remaining given arguments in a separate execution environment.

 ### Exit Status 👋